dennisreimann/uiengine/docs/adapter/handlebars.md

-# UIengine template adapter for Handlebars
+# UIengine adapter for Handlebars

 🚦 *State:* Proof of concept